mrhappyma/userexedotme/content/posts/discord-lockout.md

 So Discord locked me out.

-I was just going about my buisness, then I'm hit with a page that just says "something is going on here".
+I was just going about my business, then I'm hit with a page that just says "something is going on here".
 It forces me to verify a phone number.

 The only phone numbers I have are landline or VOIP.
 Which conveniently, Discord doesn't allow for phone numbers.